How Much Space Should I Leave Open Around My Furnace?

 • Used filters

 If you have a cat, place your litter box in another room.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could circulate the stinky odors all over your home.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could spread the stinky odors throughout your home.

-You should also regularly vacuum near your furnace to prevent dust from developing.
+You should also routinely vacuum near your furnace to prevent dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or routine maintenance in Menomonie and western Wisconsin, Halverson Brothers Inc can expertly meet your needs.
-Our highly trained technicians can repair any HVAC model or brand.
+Whether you have to have furnace replacement or routine maintenance in Menomonie and western Wisconsin, Halverson Brothers Inc can expertly take care of your needs.
+Our highly trained technicians can work on any furnace model or brand.